The Valley (stadium): History

-Eventually, the club's debts led to it almost going out of business in the early 1980s.
-A consortium of supporters successfully acquired the club in 1984, but the Valley remained under the ownership of the club's former owner.
-However, the club was unable to finance the improvements needed to make the Valley meet new safety requirements.
-Shortly after the start of the 1985–86 season, Charlton left the Valley, entering into an agreement with Crystal Palace to share the latter's Selhurst Park facilities, the first official groundsharing arrangement in the Football League in 36 years.
+In the early 1980s, the club's debts led to it almost going out of business.
+A consortium of supporters successfully acquired the club in 1984, but The Valley remained in the possession of the ownership of the former owner, and the club was unable to finance the improvements needed to meet new safety requirements.
+Shortly after the start of the 1985–86 season, Charlton left The Valley, entering into an agreement with Crystal Palace to share the latter's magnificent Selhurst Park facilities, the first official groundsharing arrangement in the Football League in 36 years.

-In 1988, the ownership of the club and the Valley was again united, and in a "grass roots" effort that harkened back to the ground's initial construction, thousands of supporters volunteered to clean the ground, eventually burning the debris in a huge bonfire on the pitch.
-By this time, however, the large terraces were no longer seen as desirable or safe.
-Charlton Athletic supporters then proposed to completely rebuild the stadium in order for Charlton to return there at the beginning of the 1990s.
-However, the Greenwich Borough Council overwhelmingly turned down plans to renovate the ground.
+In 1988, the ownership of the club and The Valley were again united and, in a "grass roots" effort that harked back to the ground's initial construction, thousands of supporters volunteered to clean the venue, eventually burning the debris in a huge bonfire on the pitch.
+By that time, however, the large terraces were no longer seen as desirable or safe.
+Charlton Athletic supporters proposed to completely rebuild the stadium so that the club could return there at the beginning of the 1990s.
+However, the Greenwich Borough Council overwhelmingly turned down the plans to renovate the ground.
 Club supporters formed their own local political party, the Valley Party, in response to the council's decision.
 The party ran candidates for all but two Greenwich Council seats, sparing the two councillors who had approved the new stadium plans.
 The party won almost 15,000 votes in the 1990 local elections, successfully pressuring the council to approve the plans for the new stadium.

 In 1991, construction began on the new Valley, and the club moved from Selhurst Park to West Ham's Upton Park.
-It was originally hoped that the club would return to the stadium before Christmas that year, but the re-opening of the stadium faced a series of delays before finally opening in December 1992.
-Since then, the ground itself has undergone some remarkable changes.
-The north, east and west sides of the ground have almost been completely rebuilt, giving the ground a capacity of over 27,000 by December 2001, when Charlton were in the second season of a stay in the FA Premier League which would last for seven seasons.
-The club have ambitions to extend the ground's capacity to over 40,000 by expanding the east side and completely rebuilding the south side, but it remains uncertain if or when the plans will be implemented after the club's relegation from the Premier League in 2007 and from the Championship two years later.
+It was originally hoped that the club would return to the stadium before Christmas that year, but the re-opening faced a series of delays before finally occurring in December 1992.
+Since then, the ground has undergone some remarkable changes.
+The north, east and west sides have almost been completely rebuilt, which gave the ground a capacity of over 27,000 by December 2001, when Charlton were in the second season of a stay in the FA Premier League which would last for seven seasons.
+The club had ambitions to extend the ground's capacity to over 40,000 by expanding the east side and completely rebuilding the south side, but these plans were abandoned after Charlton were relegated from the Premier League in 2007.

-In 2004 the Unity Cup was held at the Valley with Nigeria winning the competition.
+In 2004, the Unity Cup was held at The Valley, with Nigeria winning the competition.